Skip to main content

 info

-To use special characters such as %!_> in your filter value you must escape them with a backslash \.
-For example, if you wanted to filter for users with subscription status is_subscribed you should write the metric like:
+To use special characters such as %!_> in your filter value you can either put the value in quotes, or escape special characters with a backslash \.
+For example, if you wanted to filter for subscription status of is_subscribed you can write the metric in one of these ways:

 filters: